Improved Approximations for Extremal Eigenvalues of Sparse Hamiltonians: Extensions

+In this section, we demonstrate how our core approach in the proof of \Cref{thm:main} leads to improved classical approximation algorithms for the ground state energies of various sparse, local Hamiltonians.
+Each case is dealt with as its own corollary to \Cref{thm:main}.

+\begin{corollary}[Strictly $q$-local Hamiltonians.]
+Let $H$ be a $k$-sparse, strictly $q$-local fermionic Hamiltonian.
+There exists a classical polynomial time algorithm that, given $\lbrace H_{\Gamma}\rbrace$ as input, outputs a description of a quantum state $\rho$ achieving energy

-\paragraph{Extension to strictly $q$-local Hamiltonians.} A simple modification of the proof of \Cref{thm:main} produces a $1/(qk+1)$-approximation to $k$-sparse Hamiltonians where each term is $q$-local.
-In this case we only need to include edges in $G$ between $v_\Gamma$ and $v_{\Gamma'}$ precisely when condition (i) holds, since (ii) is vacuous.
+\end{corollary} \begin{proof} In this case we only need to include edges in $G$ between $v_\Gamma$ and $v_{\Gamma'}$ precisely when condition (i) holds, since (ii) is vacuous.
 Consequently we may omit the second case below \Cref{eq:deg} and simply bound the degree as $qk$.
-We then effectively replace ``4'' with $q$ in the remaining proof.
+We then effectively replace ``4'' with $q$ in the remaining proof. \end{proof}

+\begin{corollary}[Hamiltonians with bounded locality.]
+Let $H$ be a $k$-sparse, $q$-local fermionic Hamiltonian.
+There exists a classical polynomial time algorithm that, given $\lbrace H_{\Gamma}\rbrace$ as input, outputs a description of a quantum state $\rho$ achieving energy